NASA-AMMOS/slim/continuous-testing/starter-kits/README.md

 ```

-Our application of `detect-secrets` embraces a tri-layered approach, bolstered by customized plugins, to provide robust protection against potential secret leaks at the earliest stage.
+Our application of `detect-secrets` embraces a tri-layered approach, bolstered by customized plugins ([full list of plugins available here](https://github.com/NASA-AMMOS/slim-detect-secrets/tree/exp#viewing-all-enabled-plugins)), to provide robust protection against potential secret leaks at the earliest stage.
 This page proposes three layers of secret scanning to help preventing secrets from being leaked on GitHub

 Three layers of protection are: